(AFRICAN EMPIRES, SLAVERY and EUROPEANS – continued)

 In Luanda, power was measured by the number of slaves one owned.
 A businessman might own fifty slaves while the owner of a great spread of land might own more than a thousand.
 With slave labor, Luanda's first streets were constructed, and in 1779 the two halves of the city were linked by paved roads.

-Luanda had become Africa's leading point of export for slaves, and Benguela grew as a major point of departure for slaves.
-Slave trading dominated the economy of these areas, and attempts by the Portuguese to develop the area's agriculture were slowed a labor shortage cause by the higher price that people were willing to pay for slaves for export.
+Luanda had become Africa's leading point of export for slaves.
+South of Luanda and on the Atlantic coast, Benguela grew as a major point of departure for slaves.
+Slave trading dominated the economy of these areas, and attempts by the Portuguese to develop agriculture in these areas were slowed by a labor shortage cause by the the slave trade.
 Traders roamed the interior buying slaves from local chiefs, returning the slaves to Luanda or Benguela in groups sometimes of several hundred.
 The slaves were held in enclosures and open corrals, restored to health for their journey abroad.
 The trip to Brazil took from five to eight weeks, the slaves packed closely together and in places under decks that did not allow them to stand.
 And some of the slaves did not survive the journey.
 (Paul Bairoch in Economics and World History, University of Chicago Press, p 147)

 Slavery had long been brutal, as with the Roman Republic's invasion of Sardinia and its chained gangs of plantation workers in Italy.
 And slavery had at times been soft, as with the bringing of servants, scribes and such into homes or businesses, treating the slaves as friends or members of one's family and allowing them property of their own and some freedoms.
 The taking of slaves by Muslims was extensive but would not be as obvious to people in the twenty-first century because fewer known descendants of slaves were around to remind people of it – the Muslims were castrating their slaves.
 (Robert W July, A History of the African People)